 - Accurately diagnose the cause of the ice dam

 - Let you know what needs to be done to make sure it won’t return

-Ice dams, defined as any accumulation of ice on or around the roof line of a house, are a common household problem particularly difficult and dangerous for homeowners.
+Ice dams – the accumulation of ice on or around the roof line of a house – are a common household problem, one that can be particularly difficult and dangerous for homeowners.

-Ice dams result from the thawing and refreezing roof snow.
-Throughout the winter, as heat naturally escapes through a roof, the underlying layer of snow melts, only to re-freeze if the melted snow cannot drip away when it reaches a colder area.
+Ice dams result from the thawing and refreezing of roof snow.
+Throughout the winter, heat naturally escapes through a roof and the underlying layer of snow melts, only to re-freeze if the melted snow cannot drip away when it reaches a colder area.

 Before long, the ice dam will grow to a point where it can easily push back up under the shingles and let water flow into the attic.